devX255/NEXUS-AI/README.md

 ### Running an Audit

-1. Launch EasyAudit and select the operating system you want to audit
+1. Launch Nexus-AI and select the operating system you want to audit
 2. Choose the CIS Benchmark standard you want to comply with
 3. Click "Run Audit" to start the automated audit process

-## Contributing

-We welcome contributions to EasyAudit!
-If you'd like to report a bug, suggest a feature, or submit a pull request, please visit our [issue tracker](https://github.com/h4636oh/EasyAudit_QT/issues).

-## License

-EasyAudit is licensed under [your license here].
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We'd like to thank the CIS Benchmark team for their work on creating and maintaining the benchmark standards.